 December 11, 2020

-At a time when biblical authority was under challenge from the Higher Criticism and evolutionary science, ‘what providence meant’ was the most keenly-contested of questions.
-This book takes up the controversial subject of Dickens and religion.
-In a close study of major novels, it argues that ...
+At a time when biblical authority was under challenge from the Higher Criticism and evolutionary science, ‘what providence meant’ was the most keenly contested of questions.
+This book takes up the controversial subject of Dickens and religion, and offers a significant contribution to the ...

 June 04, 2020